myselfswastikmishra/TechTribe-final/README.md

 -   `DISCORD_WEBHOOK_URL` - **IMPORTANT:** Set this to your Discord Webhook URL.

 **Without these variables, your AI features and form notifications will not work on the live website.** The Contact Form and the Chapter Application Form **both** rely on these variables to function.
 If a form fails, the first thing to check is that these variables are set correctly in your hosting provider's dashboard.

-### 4. Trigger Deployment

-Your site will automatically build and deploy whenever you push changes to your main branch.
-You can also trigger a manual deploy from your provider's dashboard.

 ---